dhellmann/pymotw-3/source/re/index.rst

 formal syntax.
 The patterns are interpreted as a set of instructions, which are then executed with a string as input to produce a matching subset or modified version of the original.
-The term "regular expressions" is frequently shortened to as "regex" or "regexp" in conversation.
-Expressions can include literal text matching, repetition, pattern-composition, branching, and other sophisticated rules.
+The term "regular expressions" is frequently shortened to "regex" or "regexp" in conversation.
+Expressions can include literal text matching, repetition, pattern composition, branching, and other sophisticated rules.
 A large number of parsing problems are easier to solve with a regular expression than by creating a special-purpose lexer and parser.